PeerHerholz/BIDSonym/docs/source/outputs.rst

 Neither the data structure nor the filenames will be changed.
 For example:
-``bids_dataset/sub-<subject_label>/anat/sub-<subject_label>_T1w.nii.gz`` will be defaced, overwriting the input image, so that the ``bids_dataset`` directory contains only de-identified data which then can be entered into a proceesing pipeline and/or publicly shared (once again, depending on the regulations of the country you're in and/or acquired the data in).
+``bids_dataset/sub-<subject_label>/anat/sub-<subject_label>_T1w.nii.gz`` will be defaced, overwriting the input image, so that the ``bids_dataset`` directory contains only de-identified data which then can be entered into a processing pipeline and/or publicly shared (once again, depending on the regulations of the country you're in and/or acquired the data in).